sdnr1/c-gan_pix2pix/README.md

 # for ResNet-9 generator with noise added to inputs
 gan = C_GAN(generator=UNetGenerator(noise=True), discriminator=PatchDiscriminator())

-# Default training rate is 2e-4 for both generator and discriminator.
+# Default training rate is 2e-4 for both generator and discriminator
-# Use 'generator_learning_rate' and 'discriminator_learning_rate' parameters to specify different learning rates.
+# Use 'generator_learning_rate' and 'discriminator_learning_rate' parameters to specify different learning rates
-# See code for more details.
+# Use 'ckpt_freq' to change frequency of saving TF checkpoint, default frequency is 20 epochs
 ```

 3. Train model.